Finding Hygge – the Danish Path to Coziness and Contentment

 10. Gratitude – taking in the pleasure and the peacefulness – ahhhh, life is good.]

-[You’ll be able to learn many, many more practices to cultivate hygge in The Resilience Toolkit, forthcoming in September 2018.]
+[You’ll be able to learn many, many more practices to cultivate hygge in Resilience, forthcoming in September 2018.]

 The Little Book of Hygge does acknowledge that candles emit more particulates into the air than cigarettes or pollution from the average city street (who knew?).
 Opening windows and freshening the air after a good night of hygge is part of hygge.
 There’s also a potential overload of calories in so much sharing of sugary sweets and good mulled wine.
 Wise hygge would concentrate on the sharing and togetherness of the hyggelig conversations.